JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Attempts to correct a URL whose protocol identifier is incorrect.
 For example, htttp will be changed to http.

 ```
-FUNCTION AfxUrlFixup (BYREF wszUrl AS WSTRING) AS CWSTR
+FUNCTION AfxUrlFixup (BYREF wszUrl AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |